shobhit11-ss/foodhaven/README.md

 JS code goes in `functions` folder!
 ./fucntions/index.js

-Index and 404 pages are present in `public` folder!
+Index.html and 404.html pages are present in `public` folder.